gluster/glusterfs/geo-replication/syncdaemon/README.md

 As of now, the supported way of operation is running from the source directory or using the RPMs given.

-If you use Python 2.4.x, you need to install the [Ctypes module](http://python.net/crew/theller/ctypes/).

 CONFIGURATION
 -------------